Digital Evidence Management Challenges in 2026 and Smart Solutions

 It’s the process of collecting, storing, and sharing digital files like videos, images, and documents used in investigations while ensuring security and admissibility.

-Key challenges include massive data growth, maintaining chain of custody, cybersecurity risks, privacy compliance, and eliminating data silos.
+Key challenges include rapid data growth, maintaining chain of custody, cybersecurity threats, AI-manipulated content, privacy compliance, and cross-agency collaboration.

 How do digital evidence management systems maintain chain of custody?